deco3500/moose-pirates/readme.md

 Another way to integrate social media is to make it easy for users to share articles they feel are interesting.
 This can be done by dragging the articles from the main section of the page and dropping them onto the social media icons to the right of the page.
 This will facilitate convenient and simple sharing of articles on social media.

 ####**The Team**
-**Nick Cassidy - Team Leader and Coder**
+**Nick Cassidy - Team Leader and Code**
-Has experience with Database and Web Design.
+ Experienced in Web Application development, specifically PHP and Javascript, and Database Management.

 **Samuel Buckley - Code**
 From more of an engineering background, Samuel has experience in Java and Firmware and doesn't have the web-based background shared by the other members of the team.
 He has previously done many team based projects in both IT and Engineering.